Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: The Role of Deterministic Nonlinearities and Multiplicative Noise

 The parameter $B$ is set to 0.5, consistent with observational estimates \citep{Kug08, Levine17}.
 The deterministic nonlinear parameters $b_T$, $d_T$, and $b_h$ are set to 0.015, –0.015, and 0.015, respectively—adjusted from their initial regression-based estimates of 0.021, –0.017, and 0.013 to standardize their magnitudes.
 The chosen value of $b_T = 0.015$ is consistent with previous studies \citep{An20fokker, Chen20, Kim20, Kim21}, while the selected magnitude of $d_T = -0.015$ is slightly larger than earlier estimates \citep{An20fokker, Kim20}.
 Notably, our study adopts a negative sign for $d_T$, in contrast to the positive sign used in \citet{An20fokker} and \citet{Kim20}.
 This difference stems from the choice of heat content variable: we adopt $h = h_w$, whereas their studies use $h = h_{eq}$, resulting in a different phase relationship between $T_E$ and $h$ (see Figure~\ref{fig:phase_diagrams}).
 To our knowledge, a specific value for $b_h$ has not been previously reported.

-Figure~\ref{fig:NL_comparisons} presents composite El Niño and La Niña evolutions, and data histograms for each simulation case.
-As expected, the Linear case exhibits no asymmetry: the El Niño composite evolution is a mirror image to that of La Niña where amplitude and duration of El Niño and La Niña events are symmetric (Figure~\ref{fig:NL_comparisons}(a) and (b)), and the skewness is near zero (Figure~\ref{fig:NL_comparisons}(c)).
+Figure~\ref{fig:NL_comparisons} presents composite El Niño and La Niña evolutions, along with data histograms for each simulation case.
+To facilitate direct comparison of asymmetries, the La Niña curves have been sign-flipped.
+As it should, the Linear case exhibits no asymmetry: the El Niño composite evolution is a mirror image to that of La Niña where amplitude and duration of El Niño and La Niña events are symmetric (Figure~\ref{fig:NL_comparisons}(a)), and the skewness is near zero (Figure~\ref{fig:NL_comparisons}(c)).

 The $B$-only case reveals pronounced asymmetries in both amplitude and duration.
-El Niño events exhibit enhanced amplitudes—by approximately 0.5 [K]—and are shortened in duration by about two months (Figure~\ref{fig:NL_comparisons}(d)), compared to the Linear case.
+El Niño events exhibit enhanced amplitudes—by approximately 0.5~K—and are shortened in duration by about two months (Figure~\ref{fig:NL_comparisons}(c)), compared to the Linear case.
 This results from the nature of multiplicative noise, which preferentially amplifies variability during warm phases.
-In contrast, La Niña durations remain largely similar to those in the Linear case, although a slight increase in La Niña strength by approximately 0.1 [K] is observed (Figure~\ref{fig:NL_comparisons}(e)).
-The latter is attributed to the nonlinear decay drives moderate-to-strong El Niño events to transition into colder states than those seen in both the Linear case and other nonlinear scenarios (compare the +12 and +24 month evolution following El Niño events in the first-column panels of Figure~\ref{fig:NL_comparisons}).
+In contrast, La Niña durations remain largely similar to those in the Linear case, although a slight increase in La Niña strength by approximately 0.1~K is observed (Figure~\ref{fig:NL_comparisons}(c)).

 The $b_T$-only case also induces amplitude and duration asymmetries, but through a different mechanism than the $B$-only case.
-In this case, the durations of both El Niño and La Niña events are affected—El Niño events become shorter, while La Niña events become longer.
+In this case, the durations of both El Niño and La Niña events are affected—El Niño events become shorter, while La Niña events become longer (Figure~\ref{fig:NL_comparisons}(e) and (f)).
 When the temperature anomaly is defined such that the mean is zero, the skewness shifts the median below zero, resulting in more values being classified as negative anomalies.
 Consequently, La Niña events exhibit longer durations than El Niño events.
-The $d_T$ parameter exhibits qualitatively similar behavior to $b_T$ in terms of duration asymmetry, albeit with weaker effects.
+The $d_T$ parameter exhibits qualitatively similar behavior to $b_T$ in terms of duration asymmetry, albeit with weaker effects (Figure~\ref{fig:NL_comparisons}(g) and (h)).
 This can be understood as follows: the term $d_T T_E h$ is approximately proportional to $-d_T T_E^2$, given the negative association between $T_E$ and $h$ for $h = h_w$ (Figure~\ref{fig:phase_diagrams}(a)).
 Thus, a negative $d_T$ effectively mimics the influence of the $b_T T_E^2$ term.